 Clare Drakeford, wife of Wales First Minister, dies suddenly

-A Welsh Government spokesperson said: “It is with deep sadness that we confirm the sudden passing of Clare Drakeford, wife of the First Minister.
+A spokesman said: “It is with deep sadness that we confirm the sudden passing of Clare Drakeford, wife of the First Minister.

 “The thoughts of everyone in the Welsh Government are with the family at this time and we ask that their privacy is respected.”

-Plaid Cymru leader Adam Price tweeted: “My heart is absolutely breaking for @PrifWeinidog after hearing of the sudden passing of his wife, Clare Drakeford.
-I know how close you were and there are no words to describe the pain you must be feeling.
-My thoughts are with you and your family.
-We’re all here for you Mark.”
+The family have lived in the Pontcanna area of Cardiff for 30 years.
+Mr Drakeford and his wife have three adult children together.

+Politicians across the Senedd expressed their sympathies for Mr Drakeford and his family following news of Mrs Drakeford’s death.

-Welsh Conservatives leader Andrew RT Davies said: “My thoughts and prayers are with Mark Drakeford and his family at this exceptionally difficult time.
+Andrew RT Davies, leader of the Welsh Conservatives, said: “My thoughts and prayers are with Mark Drakeford and his family at this exceptionally difficult time.

 “On the occasions I met Clare, she was always a lovely lady and was very warm and kind.
 I’m shocked and deeply saddened to hear of her passing.”